 There are three requirements that CPWAs must meet to keep their certification.
-These requirements include completion and reporting 40 hours of continuing education credits (includes two hours of ethics), paying the renewal fee, and completing the compliance requirement.
+These requirements include completion and reporting 40 hours of continuing education credits (includes two hours of ethics) within a two-year period, paying the renewal fee and completing the compliance requirement.

 If you’re a high net worth individual, you may have some financial concerns that you struggle to address on your own. that’s why it’s always helpful to partner with an expert who can provide guidance.
 CPWAs understand the concerns and issues that high net worth individuals encounter.

 CPWAs can help clients develop strategies for minimizing taxes, growing and protecting assets, and transitioning their wealth to others.
 In addition to a CPWA’s experience and expertise, they can support you when you face making emotional or tough financial decisions.
 While other financial advisors may be able to help you achieve your financial goals, CPWAs are experts with helping wealthy individuals with their financial planning needs.

 How to Find a CPWA